Days

 An ombudsman is an independent body established to resolve disputes between consumers and service providers without court involvement.
 Often referred to as a redress scheme, an ombudsman provides fair, impartial, and legally binding decisions and remedial action when complaints arise, typically at no cost to the consumer.

-Ombudsmen exist across many sectors to protect consumer rights and reduce the strain on the court system (I’ll chat about this more later).
+Ombudsmen exist across many sectors to protect consumer rights and reduce the strain on the court system (more on this later).
 Now, the new Private Rented Sector Ombudsman will extend this model to the private rented sector.

 For tenants, this means they can make complaints about their landlord in a supportive, low-pressure environment.
-For landlords and agents, it’s a way to handle the complaints procedure before formal legal action is necessary.
+For landlords and agents, it’s a way to handle the complaints procedure before they become a legal headache.

 According to the Private Rented Sector Ombudsman guidance, the body will offer “quick, fair, impartial and binding resolution for tenants’ complaints about their landlord.”